Homestuck126/sdk_doc_edited/README.md

 - Generates and sends LedgerInput to SPO Server and stores Receipt from SPO Server.
 When SPO Server reports the chained Clearance Order:
-1. the SPO client will verify receipt by the same Clearance Order.
+1. The SPO client will verify receipt by the same Clearance Order.
 2. The SPO client will verify Clearance Record from Smart Contract.
 3. After both the Receipt and Clearance Record are checked, generate verify result.